David Bullard: Early career

 Bullard studied English and Drama at Exeter University, gave up on the idea of becoming a barrister and, instead, became a trader on the London Stock Exchange before emigrating to South Africa in 1981.

-In South Africa he continued his career in financial services before starting a column entitled "Out to Lunch" for the Business Times section of The Sunday Times newspaper in 1994.
-It was thought to be one of the most widely read columns published in the country (with a claimed readership at its peak of 1.7mln readers) at least in part because of Bullard's habit of insulting and infuriating the rich and famous.
+In South Africa he continued his career in financial services, before starting a column entitled "Out to Lunch" for the Business Times section of The Sunday Times newspaper in 1994.
+It was thought to be one of the most widely read columns published in the country (with a claimed readership at its peak of 1.7mln readers), at least in part because of Bullard's habit of insulting and infuriating the rich and famous.

+Bullard also co-presented the television show Car Torque for four and a half years on SABC3, and contributed regularly to motoring publications.
+He MC'd the Sunday Times Top 100 companies awards for ten years and MC'd a host of other corporate events prior to his downfall.

+He currently writes the "Out to Lunch" column every week for politicsweb.co.za.